Discover more from The Flying Fish

 The things-of-the-world get “their relative independence from men who produced and use them (…) From this viewpoint, the things of the world have the function of stabilizing human life, and their objectivity lies in the fact that—in contradiction to the Heraclitean saying that the same man can never enter the same stream—men, their ever-changing nature notwithstanding, can retrieve their sameness, that is, their identity, by being related to the same chair and the same table.”

-This brings me to a fictional story I came up with.
+This brings me to the first fictional story I came up with.

 In a big city, Jack and Jill decided to live together.
 Jack moved in to Jill’s place.